Nursing Home Guide

 - How many "quality of care" violations have been cited in the past two years?

-- When was the last visit by DADS, and what was the purpose of the visit?
+- When was the last visit by the agenct, and what was the purpose of the visit?

 - Has the owner of this facility had other facilities recommended for license termination?